Skyrah1/dnd-blog/_posts/2020-05-28-barbarian.md

 ---
 layout: post_dnd
 title: A Guide To Barbarian In D&D 5e (Part 1)
-subtitle: Also known as "How To Play The Manliest Character At Your Table (Part 1)"
+subtitle: Also known as "How To Play The Manliest Character At Your Table"
 author: Skyrah1
 permalink: a-guide-to-barbarian-in-d&d-5e-part-1
 ---

 # Introduction

-This article is meant to be an overview of the Barbarian class in D&D 5e, going over its class features and how one might play/roleplay them, as well as some personal opinions on the class, in hopes to give newer players some ideas on how they'd go about making a new character.
+This article is meant to be an overview of the Barbarian class in D&D 5e, going over its core class features and how one might play/roleplay them, in hope of giving newer players some ideas on how they'd go about making a new character.

 *DISCLAIMER: I may use "you" and "your character" interchangeably throughout this article to refer to your Player Character.
 Please don't actually use an axe to smash up the table at your game, as your DM will be very sad.*